VinuthnaGangula/todo-application/README.md

 * Use the URL next to 'Network' if you want to open the application in a different device but make sure that you are connected to the same network as the development server.

 ![image that shows successful build](/src/assets/todo_app_build.png?raw=true)

+## Demonstration
+* You can also download and watch the demonstration video file added to the repository(TodoAppDemonstration.mp4).